 Often confused with the University Park because of its close proximity to Nottingham University Campus.
 This 21 hectares park is well endowed with magnificent trees, exotic plantings and water features.
-It also includes on site activities, boat hire, bowling, croquet, putting, new children's play area and a variety of events at the Lakeside Arts Centre.

 - Disability Access

-- Dogs Welcome (On leads in designated areas)
+- Dogs Welcome, (On leads in designated areas)

 - Ice Cream Concession

 - Pavilion Café and Gallery Café at Lakeside Arts Centre

 - Events - If you would like to run an event in this park, please visit our Outdoor Event Bookings page